 Reason 1: Performance opportunities

 Studying Theatre at York is a hugely rewarding, busy and challenging experience.
-Within the three years of studying on the BA course you will have the opportunity to experience working in all of the great performance venues that the department has to offer.
+Within the three years of studying on the BA course you will have the opportunity to experience working in all of the great performance venues that York has to offer.

 In your second year, you will do your first public performance as part of the Political Theatre Project in the Black Box theatre.
 This is an opportunity to showcase your abilities to a paying public audience.
 This is a really exciting opportunity to create work that is current and reflective of what is happening in today’s current political climate.
 Therefore, the performance should be constantly evolving and an opportunity to take risks as a group to create a piece of theatre that feels really alive and unique.